 How to use the Kirkpatrick Evaluation Model to measure learning effectiveness

-Let’s explore them a little further…
+Let’s explore the Kirkpatrick model a little further…

 Become a Digital Learning professional with our Diploma